 Definitely Kopa.
 I personally consider him to be canon without a doubt, as much as that'll probably trigger those who have a 2x4 up their ass about what is and isn't canon.
 He isn't nearly as great as many make him out to be (goddamned Kopatards over on DeviantArt and Tumblr...), but he's nonetheless a good sandbox-type of character to experiment with in the realm of fanfiction as such.
 Besides him, I also adore Kion in The Lion Guard, I admire his bravery, his willingness to put himself in harm's way for the sake of others, his intelligence, and his leadership skills for the rest of the guard.
 I dare say he'd even make a good role model for the younger fans of the series.
 I hope we get to see him out through bigger and bigger challenges as the series goes on.

 Favorite deleted character?

-Binti, who was supposed to be Zazu's girlfriend and/or mate would've been nice to see done in the final film.
-I'm not sure how she would've fit into the grand scheme of things plot-wise, but just try to deny that it would've been cute to see Zazu find love.
-Go ahead, I dare you to deny it.
-As long as she was designed nice, was written well and had good chemistry with Zazu (in the same way Kiara and Kovu had extremely believable compatibility), I would've loved to see her get together with Zazu in the end, and maybe help him to lighten up his mood a little as well.
-And if by some chance they were supposed to have kids at the end, I'm officially sold.
+Binti, who was supposed to be Zazu's girlfriend and/or mate, would've been nice to see done in the final film(s).
+I'm not sure how she would've fit into the grand scheme of things plot-wise, but I can't bring myself to deny that it would've been cute to see Zazu find a lover like her.
+As long as she was designed nice, was written well and had good chemistry with Zazu, I would've loved to see her get together with him in the end, and maybe help him to lighten up his stiff-ass mood a little.

 Favorite deleted scene?